Skip to content

 claudex profile test <NAME|all>

 Test connectivity for a specific profile or all profiles.
+Sends a lightweight request to the provider’s /models endpoint.

 Manage OAuth subscription authentication for provider profiles.